george24601/george24601.github.io/_posts/2018/2018-12-23-synchronized.md

 * Other thread will spin to try acquiring the lock but will not block
 * if the sync obj lock is 01, jvm will setup a Lock Record in the stack frame to store the lock object's Mark Word, and then use CAS to change object's mark word to pointer to the Lock Record, and set Lock Record's owner to object's Mark Word, if good, then Mark Word's lock status is 00
 * if update failed, jvm will check object's mark word is pointing to current thread's stack frame, if only 1 waiting, the thread will just spin, if the thread spins too many times, or one thread is hold, one spinning, and a third coming, LWL will upgrade to HWL
-* When release, try CAS to replace Mark Word back into object header. if failed, means there is contention with the lock, upgrade to HWL
+* When release, try CAS to replace Mark Word back into object header. if failed, means there is contention with the lock, release the lock, upgrade to HWL, and wake up blocked threads

 ### Heavyweight lock